neo-project/neo-dev-portal/docs/n3/reference/Opcodes.md

 sidebar_label: 'NeoVM OpCodes'
 ---

-# Neo Virtual Machine OpCodes
+# Neo Virtual Machine Opcodes

 Use this handy table to skip ahead to the [opcode reference](#opcodes).